tanweijie123/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.